delawaremathguy/ShoppingList14/README.md

 * `Location`s have an id (UUID), a name, a visitationOrder (an integer, as in, go to the dairy first, then the deli, then the canned vegetables, etc), and then values red, green, blue, opacity to define a color that is used to color every item listed in the shopping list.

+* This version of the app has added a version 2 of the Core Data datamodel, to handle some renaming issues and to add a dateLastPurchased attribute to every ShoppingItem.

 ### App Architecture Comment

-This app started out as a few SwiftUI views driven by @FetchRequests, but that eventually ran into when deleting Core Data objects.
-Next, I tried to insert a little Combine into the app (e.g., a view driven by a list of Locations would tuen the list into a subscriber to each of the Location i the list)
+This app started out as a few SwiftUI views driven by @FetchRequests, but that eventually ran into trouble when deleting Core Data objects.
+Next, I tried to insert a little Combine into the app (e.g., a view driven by a list of Locations would tuen the list into a subscriber to each of the Location in the list), but there were problems with that as well.

-* I post internal notifications through the NotificationCenter that a `ShoppingItem` or a `Location` has either been created, or edited, or is about to be deleted.
+I finally settled on more of an MVVM-style architecture, posting internal notifications through the NotificationCenter that a `ShoppingItem` or a `Location` has either been created, or edited, or is about to be deleted.
+View models would react appropriately.
 (Remember, notifications are essentially a form of using the more general Combine framework.)

-Every view model loads its data only once from Core Data and signs up for appropriate notifications to stay in-sync without additional fetches from Core Data.
-Each view model can then react accordingly, alerting SwiftUI so that the associated View needs to be updated.
+A view model (*view models are used only to handle lists of ShoppingItems*) now loads its data only once from Core Data and signs up for appropriate notifications to stay in-sync with Core Data, without additional fetches from Core Data.
+A view model can then react accordingly, alerting SwiftUI so that its associated View needs to be updated.

 This design suits my needs, but may not be necessary for your own projects, for which straightforward use of @FetchRequest might well be sufficient.